CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-software-setup.md

 ## Git

 There is a lot of software available to assist in working with Git.
 Our use should be relatively straightforward and so the version built into IntelliJ will be the one that is supported for the course.
 See [Using Git](pages/../CS3035-assignments-with-git.md)

+## Why do Java Versions Matter

+Java is going through some rapid changes that have made things a little complicated.
+The purpose of this guide is to assist you in installing a version of Java and VS Code that will work on your personal system.

+One major challenge that has arisen is that beginning with Java 11, JavaFX is a separate download... getting Java 11 or later, and Java FX to work can be tough.
+So, we recommend using Oracle Java 8 on your personal computers, since it includes JavaFX.